landoicco/rcm/README.md

 ### How to run it

-Make sure you have doker installed, after that just run:
+Make sure you have docker installed, after that just run:

 ```
 docker compose up